Château Gazin Rocquencourt rouge 2012 (Magnum)

 Wine rated (2016 guide) 16/20 (Very good wine)

-The 2012 red (50/20 Cabernet Sauvignon and Merlot) is excellent.
-It offers a very pleasant richness of flavor with slightly sweet tannins and a savory finish.
-Truly delicious in this complicated vintage!
+The 2012 red (50% Cabernet Sauvignon and 50% Merlot) is of excellent quality.
+It offers a very pleasant richness of texture, with slightly sweet tannins and a savory finish.
+Truly delicious in what was a challenging vintage!

 About the estate:

-This Léognan vineyard was completely unknown until it was purchased in 2005 by the Bonnie family, who also own the Malartic-Lagravière classified growth.
-Véronique Bonnie-Laplane, Séverine and Jean-Jacques Bonnie are responsible for the spectacular revival of this beautiful clay and gravel terroir.
-In less than ten years, the red wines have reached an excellent level of quality, with a deep, sensual, flattering style and often opulent oakiness.
-In 2010, the white wine was created using 100% Sauvignon Blanc, and the first vintages were quite convincing.
-Now more than just an outsider in Pessac-Léognan, Gazin-Rocquencourt is a mature wine with every asset it needs to continue improving.
+This Léognan estate was virtually unknown until it was acquired in 2005 by the Bonnie family, who also own the classified growth Malartic-Lagravière.
+We owe the spectacular revival of this beautiful terroir of clay and gravel to Véronique Bonnie-Laplane, Séverine, and Jean-Jacques Bonnie.
+In less than ten years, the red wines have reached an excellent level of quality, with a deep, sensual, and flattering style and often opulent oak aging.
+In 2010, the white wine was introduced as a 100% Sauvignon Blanc, and the first vintages are quite impressive.
+Now more than just an outsider in Pessac-Léognan, Gazin-Rocquencourt is a mature estate with every asset needed to continue improving.

 Wine Spectator